ernestas/SICP-study/lessons_learned/4-Metalinguistic_Abstraction.md

 An **evaluator** that is written in the same language that it evaluates is said to be **metacircular**.

+The job of the evaluator is not to specify the primitives of the language, but rather to provide the connective tissue - the means of combination and the means of abstraction - that binds a collection of primitives to form a language.

 The **evaluation process** can be described as the _interplay_ between two
 procedures: **eval** and **apply**: